financefeast/doc_md/content/api-documentation/api-v1/_index.md

 * Symbol
 * Uuid4

-Either are accepted, with uuid4 being explict, where symbol could match from multiple exchanges if the ['exchange'] parameter is not passed as well.
+Either are accepted, with uuid4 being explict, where symbol could match from multiple exchanges if the [`exchange`] parameter is not passed as well.

 ### Time Format and Time Zone